iliassaoufi/Car-rental-website__Asp.net-MVC/README.md

 Reporting and analytics: The website can provide agencies with reports and analytics on their performance, such as bookings, revenue, and customer feedback.

 Responsive design: The website should be designed to be responsive, so that it can be accessed on different devices, including desktops, laptops, tablets, and smartphones.

+Overall, this website would make it easier for visitors to find and book rental cars while also helping car rental agencies manage their inventory and reservations more efficiently.